History of immigration to the United States: 1950s

+Simultaneously, in an attempt to deter illegal immigration, the Bracero Program was created.
+This was a U.S.-run program working jointly with Mexico's government from 1942 to 1964, to bring agricultural labor to the U.S. This program was created in an attempt to deter illegal immigration by providing a pathway for workers from Mexico to go to the United States and provide steady income back to their families.
+This 22 year program ran out in 1964 when the legislation expired, and workers would continue to find pathways to enter the United States.

 The failed 1956 Hungarian Revolution, before it was crushed by the Soviets, forged a temporary hole in the Iron Curtain that allowed many refugees to escape, with 245,000 Hungarian families being admitted by 1960.
 From 1950 to 1960, the U.S. had 2,515,000 new immigrants with 477,000 arriving from Germany, 185,000 from Italy, 52,000 from the Netherlands, 203,000 from the United Kingdom, 46,000 from Japan, 300,000 from Mexico, and 377,000 from Canada.

-The 1959 Cuban Revolution, led by Fidel Castro, drove the upper and the middle classes to exile, and 409,000 families had immigrated to the U.S. by 1970.
+The 1959 Cuban Revolution, led by Fidel Castro, drove the upper and the middle classes to exile, and 409,000 families had immigrated by 1970.
 That was facilitated by the 1966 Cuban Adjustment Act, which gave permanent resident status to Cubans who were physically present in the United States for one year if they entered after January 1, 1959.

-Immigration and Nationality Act of 1965 (Hart–Celler Act)
+Immigration and Nationality Act

 This all changed with the passage of the Immigration and Nationality Act of 1965, a by-product of the civil rights movement and one of President Lyndon Johnson's Great Society programs.
 The measure had not been intended to stimulate immigration from Asia, the Middle East, Africa, or elsewhere in the developing world.
-Rather, by doing away with the racially-based quota system, its authors had expected that immigrants would come from "traditional" societies such as Italy, Greece, and Portugal, which were subject to very small quotas in the 1924 Act.
-The 1965 Act replaced the quotas with preferential categories based on family relationships and job skills by giving particular preference to potential immigrants with relatives in the country and with occupations deemed critical by the U.S. Department of Labor.
+Rather, by doing away with the racially-based quota system, its authors had expected that immigrants would come from "traditional" societies such as Italy, Greece, and Portugal, which were subject to very small quotas in the 1924 act.
+The 1965 act replaced the quotas with preferential categories based on family relationships and job skills by giving particular preference to potential immigrants with relatives in the country and with occupations deemed critical by the U.S. Department of Labor.
 After 1970, after an initial influx from European countries, immigrants from places like Korea, China, India, the Philippines, Pakistan, and Africa became more common.

+Immigrant visas were capped depending on which part of the world one would be arriving from.
+Within the preference system there was a cap of 170,000 for the eastern hemisphere and 120,000 for the western hemisphere, with no one nationality exceeding 20,000.